Cannington Mine

 The Cannington Silver and Lead Mine is an Australian underground mine located in north-west Queensland, in the Shire of McKinlay, about 200 km southeast of Mount Isa.
 The deposit was discovered by BHP in 1990.
 The mine was the supplier of silver for the Sydney 2000 Summer Olympics and the Beijing 2008 Summer Olympics.
 Cannington takes its name from the pastoral property near the deposit.

 Geography

 Cannington lies on a broad plain with a few low mesas.
 The plain is crossed by meandering rivers which are dry for a large part of the year, but which flood periodically.
 The area is semi-arid with 250 mm of annual rainfall falling mostly between November and March.
 The mine itself lies near the confluence of the Hamilton River and Trepell Creek.

+Climate

+Due to its very high evapotranspiration, Cannington Mine has a subtropical desert climate (Köppen: BWh) with very hot, erratically wetter summers and very mild, dry winters.
+The wettest recorded day was 27 March 2019 with 178.2 mm of rainfall.
+Extreme temperatures ranged from 46.8 C on 14 January 2013 to 0.0 C on 20 July 2004.

+Climate data was taken from the nearest weather station at Trepell Airport.